 Take public transportation

 Not only does this help reduce emissions, it’s so much easier than navigating the busy streets and parking lots with your own car.
 Hop on a shuttle bus to get around town.
 If you want to head into the National Park car-free, take the Hiker Shuttle from the Estes Park Visitor Center.
 It will take you to the Bear Lake Park & Ride.
-Please note that as part of the park’s overall pilot timed entry system, two things will be needed to ride the Hiker Shuttle: reservation tickets for all passengers plus a valid park entrance pass.
+Please note that the Hiker Shuttle is a seasonal offering and as part of the park’s overall pilot timed entry system, two things will be needed to ride the Hiker Shuttle: reservation tickets for all passengers plus a valid park entrance pass.

 Have an electric vehicle?
 Here’s where to charge up so you don’t have to worry about range.